An FPT algorithm for Matching Cut and d-cut: Conclusion

 \section{Conclusion}

-In this paper, we discussed a $2^{O(k\log k)}n^{O(1)}$ time fixed parameter tractable algorithm for $d$-CUT where $k$ is the maximum size of the edge cut.
-We also observed ETH based parameterized lower bound $2^{\Omega(k)}n^{O(1)}$ for MATCHING\_CUT with the same parameter.
-It will be an interesting problem to reduce the gap between lower and upper bound of MATCHING\_CUT.
+We obtained a $2^{O(k\log k)}n^{O(1)}$ time fixed parameter tractable algorithm for {\kdcut}.
+And we have that the problem of deciding if the input graph admits a matching cut with edge cut of size at most $k$ can not be solved in time $2^{o(k)}n^{O(1)}$ unless ETH fails.
+It will be an interesting problem to reduce the gap between lower and upper bound of {\matchingcut}.